aghaeifar/TurboBloch/README.md

 ```

 ## Windows installation:
-MKL can be obtained by installing Intel oneAPI Toolkits ( click [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html) to download).
-I chose online installer and unchecked all the tools except "*Intel OneAPI Math Kernel Library*" and "*Intel OneAPI Threading Building Blocks*" to save a lot of space.
-More information about configuring oneAPI can be found [here](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-intel-oneapi-base-linux/top/before-you-begin.html).
-Briefly, it is needed to set environmental variables by running *<oneAPI_install_dir>/setvars.bat*.

 The cmake as stated above should also work in Windows.
 It will create a Visual Studio sln file.
 Open and build solution in **release** mode.
 ## Precompiled binaries
 Shared library built for Linux and Windows can be downloaded in the repository releases.
 All the tests and builds are done with Windows 10 & Visual Studio 2022, Ubuntu 22.04 & gcc 11.2.0, and MATLAB 2022a.